Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due

 Do you have to have insurance on your car to operate in Wisconsin?

-Effective June 1, 2010, Wisconsin drivers are required to have an automobile insurance policy in force or, in limited situations, other security which could be a surety bond, personal funds, or certificate of self-insurance.
+Since June 2010, Wisconsin drivers are required to have an automobile insurance policy in force or, in limited situations, other security which could be a surety bond, personal funds, or certificate of self-insurance.
 See auto insurance requirements.

 Do I have to register my handgun in Wisconsin?

 What is the legal method of carrying a weapon in my vehicle in Wisconsin?

 With the weapon unloaded.
 Applies to firearms and bow hunting equipment.

 May an officer exceed the speed limit without having lights/siren on?

 Yes, while obtaining evidence of a speed violation or responding to a felony in progress.

 Is it unlawful to drive with headphones on?

 If there is reason to believe that this would interfere with safe operation of a vehicle, a person could be charged with inattentive driving.